emmajanedrews/base-template/join-our-team.md

 As an owner and as a Realtor, I felt like there had to be a better, balanced alternative.
 My goal was to take all of the benefits of a full-service brokerage and match it with one of the most attractive compensation plans around.

 **I’m thrilled to share what we have developed.
-Here are the benefits of our full-service brokerage, at no extra cost to you:**
+Here are the benefits of our full-service brokerage, at no extra cost to you: [Watch Video on Benefits & Compensation Plan](http://explore.lakerealty.com)**

 ***Technology:***